HL7/US-Core/input/pagecontent/index.md

      1. ERROR: Observation/prapare-multiselect-example: Observation.category[0]: Slicing cannot be evaluated: Could not match discriminator ([$this]) for slice Observation.category:us-core in profile http://hl7.org/fhir/us/core/StructureDefinition/us-core-observation-screening-response - the discriminator [$this] does not have fixed value, binding or existence assertions
      1. ERROR: Observation/prapare-multiselect-example: Observation.category[1]: Slicing cannot be evaluated: Could not match discriminator ([$this]) for slice Observation.category:us-core in profile http://hl7.org/fhir/us/core/StructureDefinition/us-core-observation-screening-response - the discriminator [$this] does not have fixed value, binding or existence assertions
      1. ERROR: Observation/socialhistory-assessment-example: Observation.category[0]: Slicing cannot be evaluated: Could not match discriminator ([$this]) for slice Observation.category:us-core in profile http://hl7.org/fhir/us/core/StructureDefinition/us-core-observation-social-history-assessment - the discriminator [$this] does not have fixed value, binding or existence assertions
-     1. ERROR: Condition/condition-SDOH-example: Condition.category[0].coding[0]: The code "LG41762-2" is not valid in the system http://loinc.org; The code provided (http://loinc.org#LG41762-2) is not valid in the value set 'All codes known to the system' (from http://tx.fhir.org/r4) for 'http://loinc.org#LG41762-2'
-     1. ERROR: ServiceRequest/foodpantry-referral: ServiceRequest.category[0].coding[0]: The code "LG41762-2" is not valid in the system http://loinc.org; The code provided (http://loinc.org#LG41762-2) is not valid in the value set 'All codes known to the system' (from http://tx.fhir.org/r4) for 'http://loinc.org#LG41762-2'
-     1. ERROR: Observation/hunger-question-example: Observation.category[0].coding[0]: The code "LG41762-2" is not valid in the system http://loinc.org; The code provided (http://loinc.org#LG41762-2) is not valid in the value set 'All codes known to the system' (from http://tx.fhir.org/r4) for 'http://loinc.org#LG41762-2'
-     1. ERROR: Observation/prapare-multiselect-example: Observation.category[0].coding[0]: The code "LG41762-2" is not valid in the system http://loinc.org; The code provided (http://loinc.org#LG41762-2) is not valid in the value set 'All codes known to the system' (from http://tx.fhir.org/r4) for 'http://loinc.org#LG41762-2'

-     *WARNING (3)*

-     1. WARNING: ValueSet/us-core-condition-category: ValueSet.compose[0].include[3].concept[0]: The code LG41762-2 is not valid in the system http://loinc.org
-     1. WARNING: ValueSet/us-core-observation-category: ValueSet.compose[0].include[0].concept[0]: The code LG41762-2 is not valid in the system http://loinc.org
-     1. WARNING: ValueSet/us-core-servicerequest-category: ValueSet.compose[0].include[0].concept[0]: The code LG41762-2 is not valid in the system http://loinc.org

      *INFORMATION (8)*